 When A Permit Is Needed New Applicants Parking in a Residential Parking Permit Area Parking Permit Portal Reading a Residential Permit Parking Sign: Decal Costs Renew Your Permit How to Establish a New Residential Permit Parking Area

-Residential Permit Parking Areas, which were established in 1979m are primarily to help secure available parking for a residential community while encouraging alternative parking plans for non-residents.
+Residential Permit Parking Areas are primarily to help secure available parking for a residential community while encouraging alternative parking plans for non-residents.
 Generally, these programs govern the parking restrictions in residential communities located near major employers, colleges, universities, medical institutions, and sports complexes.

 - Valid driver’s license;